 Enjoy it or other protein powders after your workouts by blending them with milk, fruits, and veggies to bump up your shake’s butt-boosting benefits.

-Some research suggests that their antioxidants may reduce exercise-induced muscle damage, soreness, and inflammation to speed up recovery time (
+Some research suggests that antioxidants may reduce exercise-induced muscle damage, soreness, and inflammation to speed up recovery time (

-This ubiquitous beverage contains both slow- and fast-digesting proteins that supply your muscles with a steady stream of amino acids after your workout (
+This beverage contains both slow- and fast-digesting proteins that supply your muscles with a steady stream of amino acids after your workout (

 Pumpkin seeds are a delicious and nutritious snack option for a balanced, booty-building diet.